xpack-dev-tools/xpack-build-box/README.md

 # The xPack Build Box

-The environment used to build the xPack Binary Development Tools.
+The environment used to build the xPack Binary Development Tools

 ## Project documentation